 Constant designed and created Nature Nurture in order to provide guided, small-group nature adventures for preschoolers, while gently, and with humor, reinforcing manners, etiquette, and proper behavior (at Nature Nurture, this is called, 'good character').
 At the heart of the Nature Nurture philosophy, is respect and honor for each child's personality, style, pace, and age, as well as developmental stage.

-In addition to manifesting that vision during the past ten years, and in keeping with her pioneering spirit of adventure, Constant took a leap of faith and intention when she moved from a half indoor, half outdoor program to an all-outdoor program.
+In addition to manifesting that vision during since 2004, and in keeping with her pioneering spirit of adventure, Constant took a leap of faith and intention when she moved from a half indoor, half outdoor program to an all-outdoor program.
 Constant's vision now includes Kindergartners, elementary school age and even teens as they take on roles as ‘teacher helpers’ (ages 5-6), 'Jr. CAMP Leaders' (ages 7-12) and Asst.
 CAMP Leaders (ages 13 and up).
 Constant has also intentionally added programs that provide FUN, age-appropriate learning and life-skills and many more benefits for children to continue with Nature Nurture as they get older, and which are in alignment with the mission of Nature Nurture: to provide children with hands-on, slow-learning, organic connections to and with the Earth, while mentoring them in the art of 'honoring all living things, including others and themselves'.

 Gratefully and happily, Nature Nurture continues to be the manifestation of Constant's ever-increasing pioneering visions for children, families and our Earth.